developla/cryptofgreed/README.md

 # Project Gamify

 A Web3-powered roguelike deck-building game where players can create characters, battle enemies, and earn rewards in a fantasy world.
+The game features NFT integration for enhanced gameplay and exclusive rewards.

 ## Tech Stack